 Never give up, especially on yourself

 Before my marriage ended over the telephone — from another country — I thought I knew from wellness.
-My parents owned a gym, and I’d already spent more than a decade in substance abuse recovery.
+My parents owned a gym and I’d spent more than a decade in substance abuse recovery.
+But after that soul-crushing phone call, I wasn’t so sure.

-Desperate for answers, I tested out every spiritual journey imaginable—yoga, silent meditation retreats, gurus — but I kept returning to toxic relationships.
+Desperate for answers, I tested out every spiritual journey imaginable—yoga, silent meditation retreats, gurus.
+Along the way I thought I was healing, but I kept returning to toxic relationships.

-Driven to a sex cult where I was finally forced to confront unresolved family dynamics, I discovered I’d been asking the wrong question.
-Ultimately, I recognized my mother’s lasting gift—hope.
+Driven to a sex cult, I was finally forced to confront unresolved family dynamics.
+I discovered I’d been asking the wrong question.

 In a memoir that’s both rapturous and page-turning, Kirchner captures the terrors and joys of searching for radical honesty — and a second date.